 Whatever you choose, be sure to select something that is accessible to you.
 This project relies on your ability to gather data and analyze it, so this project may not be possible if you choose a topic that has no available data.

 Some students may have a hard time getting started with this project.
 If that’s the case, it may help to kickstart their engagement by providing them with data to work with.
 Students may also generate their own data.
-For example, students may track their own athletic performance on their sports team or gather statistics about the games they play or the art they make.
+For example, students may use a survey, questionnaire, or other method to collect information about others in their class or community.
+They may also consider self-generated data, such as their own athletic performance on their sports team or statistics about the games they play or the art they make.